Check out what’s happening this Sunday

 A Brief History of St. Bart's

-It was from the Madison Avenue pulpit that The Rector David H. Greer in 1888, inspired the parish to become a major force for social welfare in the city.
-During the enormous immigration of the late 19th century, St. Bart’s huge parish house on 42nd Street (built with the support of the Vanderbilt family), ministered to large numbers of the new arrivals, who lived in appalling poverty in the tenements of the East ’40s and ’50s.
+It was from the Madison Avenue pulpit that the Reverend David H. Greer, called as rector in 1888, inspired the parish to become a major force for social welfare in the city.
+During the enormous immigration of the late 19th century, St. Bartholomew’s huge parish house on 42nd Street (built with the support of the Vanderbilt family), ministered to large numbers of the new arrivals, who lived in appalling poverty in the tenements of the East ’40s and ’50s.

 St. Bartholomew’s also became a force in the musical life of the city and the wider church.
 Under the leadership of organist Richard Henry Warren, a full choir of men and women became famous.
-Leopold Stokowski, who went on to a career as one of the world’s greatest conductors, was brought from Europe by St. Bartholomew’s to direct its choir.
+Leopold Stokowski, who went on to a career as one of the world’s great conductors, was brought from Europe in 1905 by St. Bartholomew’s to direct its choir.

-Over time, serious structural problems developed in the Madison Avenue building, so the parish commissioned Bertram Goodhue to design a new church on Park Avenue between 50th and 51st streets, St. Bart's current home.
+Over time, serious structural problems developed in the Madison Avenue building, so the parish commissioned Bertram Goodhue to design a new church on Park Avenue between 50th and 51st streets.
 In 1918, the parish moved into the new building, which was built in the Romanesque style and provided a harmonious setting for the Stanford White portal which had been brought from the old building.
 As funds and materials were available, the interior was decorated in the Byzantine style with major mosaics in the narthex and over the high altar.

-Well into the 1960s, St. Bart’s was one of the three or four largest congregations in the Episcopal Church.
+Well into the 1960s, St. Bart’s was one of the three or four largest congregations in The Episcopal Church.
 As its immediate neighborhood changed from primarily residential to corporate and commercial, the parish ministry increasingly reached out to the community and non-members.
-The music ministry included more public concerts, and St. Bartholomew’s took the lead in midtown in beginning a substantial ministry to the poor.
+The music ministry included more public concerts, and St. Bartholomew’s took the lead in midtown launching substantial outreach to those in need.

 Recent and Ongoing Restoration